Narcissist Vs Psychopath: Understanding Personality Disorder

 By working with a mental health professional, those experiencing psychopathic tendencies or narcissistic personality disorder may start to understand different emotions.
 While treatment tends to be complex and lengthy, these individuals might learn to interact in positive and less hurtful ways with others, especially those close to them.

-Support for family of someone with narcissistic personality disorder or antisocial personality disorder
+Mental health support for the family of someone with narcissistic personality disorder or antisocial personality disorder

 It can be difficult to care for friends, partners, and family members who are living with conditions like psychopathy or narcissistic personality disorder.
 Therapy can be an effective way to learn more about a loved one’s condition and symptoms and to practice strategies for using de-escalation, asserting oneself, and staving off manipulative tactics.